Essential Xcode Shortcuts for More Efficient Coding

 In The Pragmatic Programmer, the authors recommend choosing one editor, and using it for all editing tasks.
 The reasoning behind their recommendation is simple: once you’ve memorised all keyboard shortcuts, your productivity will soar.

-While you could certainly use an editor like VS Code to edit your source code, as iOS / macOS / watchOS / tvOS developers, we’re somewhat bound to use Xcode, as it includes so much more tools than just the source code editor.
+While you could certainly use just one editor like VS Code for all your source code editing tasks, as iOS / macOS / watchOS / tvOS developers, we’re somewhat bound to use Xcode, as it includes so much more tools than just the source code editor.

 Nevertheless, it pays off to know your way around Xcode and be proficient in the core editing and navigation commands to increase your productivity.